frankglujan/frankglujan/README.md

 - 🔭 I am a current graduate student in the M.Sc. in Environmental Science program at the University of Guam
 - 🌱 I work with NASA Guam Space Grant as a Research Associate I
-- 📫 How to reach me: Please reach me at lujanf10979@triton.uog.edu
+- 📫 Please reach me at lujanf10979@triton.uog.edu